julik/sylens/README.markdown

 #### kcube

 Cubic distortion modifier.
 If you used this in Syntheyes you can apply it here as well.

-#### aspect

-The Syntheyes algorithm **requires** the aspect ratio of your distorted plate.
-This cannot be automatically deciphered from the Camera node so you need to dial it in manually.
-Use your image's aspect ratio.

 #### ushift